 For more information check out: www.premsewa.org | Watch ‘Being Frank’ Trailer | Photos

 Tags: Children, Poor

-This entry was posted on Thursday, June 10th, 2010 at 1:26 am and is filed under Asia, South, Education & Training, Inspirational Stories, The Story We Find Ourselves In, WORLD MISSION.
+This entry was posted on Thursday, June 10th, 2010 at 1:26 am and is filed under Asia, South, Compassion & Social Justice, Education & Training, Inspirational Stories, Reports & Reviews, Videos, WORLD MISSION.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.